Installation¶

 Helm ¶

 Helm manages the deployment of Kubernetes applications by templating Kubernetes resources with a set of Helm charts.
-The Trino Gateway Helm chart consists of the following components:
+The Trino Gateway Helm chart is available in the Trino Helm chart project.

 config